-Your vehicle's hydraulic brake system is divided into two parts.
-If one part is not working, the other part can still work and stop you.
-For good braking, though, you need both parts working well.
+The vehicle's hydraulic brake system is divided into two parts.
+If one part is not working, the other part can still work and stop the vehicle.
+For good braking though, both parts need to be working well.

 If the warning light comes on, there could be a brake problem.
-Have your brake system inspected right away.
+Have the brake system inspected right away.

-This light should come on briefly when you turn the ignition key to ON.
-If it does not come on then, have it fixed so it will be ready to warn you if there is a problem.
+This light comes on briefly when the ignition key is turned to ON/RUN.
+If it does not, have it fixed so it will be ready to warn if there is a problem.

-When the ignition is on, the brake system warning light will also come on when you set your parking brake.
-See Parking Brake on page 2-32 for more information.
-The light will stay on if your parking brake does not release fully.
-If it stays on after your parking brake is fully released, it means you have a brake problem.
+When the ignition is on, the brake system warning light comes on when the parking brake is set.
+See Parking Brake on page 2-28 for more information.
+The light stays on if the parking brake does not release fully.
+If it stays on after the parking brake is fully released, it means there is a brake problem.

-If the light comes on while you are driving, pull off the road and stop carefully.
-You may notice that the pedal is harder to push, or the pedal may go closer to the floor.
-It may take longer to stop.
+If the light comes on while driving, pull off the road and stop.
+The brake pedal might be harder to push, or it might go closer to the floor.
+It can take longer to stop.
 If the light is still on, have the vehicle towed for service.
-See Towing Your Vehicle on page 4-48.
+See Towing Your Vehicle on page 4-40.

-Your brake system may not be working properly if the brake system warning light is on.
-Driving with the brake system warning light on can lead to an accident.
-If the light is still on after you have pulled off the road and stopped carefully, have the vehicle towed for service.
+The brake system might not be working properly if the brake system warning light is on.
+Driving with the brake system warning light on can lead to a crash.
+If the light is still on after the vehicle has been pulled off the road and carefully stopped, have the vehicle towed for service.

-Antilock Brake System Warning Light
+Antilock Brake System (ABS) Warning Light

-For vehicles with the Antilock Brake System (ABS), this light will come on briefly when you start the engine.
+For vehicles with the Antilock Brake System (ABS), this light comes on briefly when the engine is started.
+If it does not, have the vehicle serviced by your dealer/retailer.
+If the system is working normally the indicator light will then go off.

-That is normal.
-If the light does not come on then, have it fixed so it will be ready to warn you if there is a problem.

-If the ABS light stays on, turn the ignition off, if the light comes on when you are driving, stop as soon as it is safely possible and turn the ignition off.
+If the ABS light stays on, turn the ignition off.
+If the light comes on while driving, stop as soon as it is safely possible and turn the ignition off.
 Then start the engine again to reset the system.
-If the ABS light still stays on, or comes on again while you are driving, your vehicle needs service.
-If the regular brake system warning light is not on, you still have brakes, but you do not have antilock brakes.
-If the regular brake system warning light is also on, you do not have antilock brakes and there is a problem with your regular brakes.
-See Brake System Warning Light on page 3-33
+If the ABS light stays on, or comes on again while driving, the vehicle needs service.
+If the regular brake system warning light is not on, the vehicle still has brakes, but not antilock brakes.
+If the regular brake system warning light is also on, the vehicle does not have antilock brakes and there is a problem with the regular brakes.
+See Brake System Warning Light on page 3-27.

-For vehicles with a Driver Information Center (DIC), see DIC Warnings and Messages on page 3-43 for all brake related DIC messages.
+For vehicles with a Driver Information Center (DIC), see DIC Warnings and Messages on page 3-37 for all brake related DIC messages.